Husky Card FAQ

 No personal information will be stored on the smart chip.
 The chip contains a number with instructions to activate or deactivate U-PASS membership.
 The UW sends files that contain these numbers to the region's ORCA system.
 No names or UW ID numbers are included in the files.
 Limited trip data is also stored on the chip for the purpose of processing transit transactions or payment, but it is not associated with names or UW ID numbers.

-Commuter Services will be the only office with information about who has a valid U-PASS, and we will keep this information private in accordance with the UW policy on personally identifiable information.
-Commuter Services will not have access to individually-identifiable trip data from the ORCA system.
+Transportation Services is the only office with information about who has a valid U-PASS, and they keep this information private in accordance with the UW policy on personally identifiable information.
+Transportation Services will not have access to individually-identifiable trip data from the ORCA system.

 ORCA readers do not respond to my U-PASS, or they give me an error message, but my card still works to swipe for door access and make purchases.
 What should I do?